Nickelodeon (Dutch TV channel): History

+On 16 August 2005 and 16 September 2005 to 16 December 2006, Nickelodeon began time-sharing with Talpa, now airing between 6.00 PM and 2.00 PM.
+On December, 16, 2006, Nickelodeon in the Netherlands moved to the channel of The Box Comedy, which simultaneously changed its name To The Box Comedy and later to Comedy Central.
+At the same time, Nickelodeon expanded its airtime by 3 Hours due to high viewing figures.
+Since then, Nickelodeon has Been broadcast from 05:00 to 20:00 in The Netherlands and Flanders.

 Comedy Central switched to TMF on 1 January 2011, and Nickelodeon resumed its 24-hour broadcast on 14 February.
 Sometime after, a TeenNick block was added to the channel's schedule during the overnight hours, airing between 9.00 PM and 6.00 AM.
 All programming on Nickelodeon's regular schedule is available in Dutch, with the exception of Dutch-Belgian productions.

 A high-definition simulcast of Nickelodeon was slated to launch through UPC Netherlands on 3 April 2012, but ended up being delayed due to technical issues.
 Nickelodeon HD eventually launched on 13 September 2012, the time through KPN Interactive TV.

 On 1 October 2015, sister channel Spike was launched and initially aired during Nickelodeon's overnight hours.
 On 12 December 2016, Spike became its own 24-hour channel on Ziggo, before launching on other providers (such as KPN, Telfort, XS4ALL, Caiway and T-Mobile Thuis) three months later.

 Nickelodeon continues to air 24/7 in the Netherlands, broadcasting TeenNick programming at night and also introducing a version of The Splat.
 In Belgium, Spike and Nickelodeon continue to time-sharing.